adityabhalsod/Bruteforce-Python/README.md

 # Bruteforce-Python

-- This program run on python3
+- This program running suitable on python3.*

 - Here, an example of Brute Force using python itertools and generating text on file.
 (It's fun for programing)